 Halfon is director of the UCLA Center for Healthier Children, Families and Communities and also directs the Child and Family Health Program at the UCLA Fielding School of Public Health.
 A professor of pediatrics, community health sciences and public policy, Halfon’s research focuses on access to care, delivery of health services and health policies and their effects on children, particularly low-income children.

-Pourat is director of research at the UCLA Center for Health Policy Research and an expert in examining health insurance and its impact on access, delivery of care by community clinics and other providers, assessment of medical homes, and also barriers to access to oral health.
+Pourat is associate director of the UCLA Center for Health Policy Research and an expert in examining health insurance and its impact on access, delivery of care by community clinics and other providers, assessment of medical homes, and also barriers to access to oral health.

 Horwitz is a professor at the UCLA School of Law and an expert on health policy, including the Affordable Care Act, Medicare and the legal regulation of health care organizations.